hugoalh/NodeJS.MoreArray/.github/SECURITY.md

 ### Buggy

-Version which listed in here were confirmed contains bug(s), and forever not supported (even if listed as a supported version above).
+Version(s) that listed in here were confirmed contains bug(s), and forever not supported (even if listed as a supported version).

 - v1.0.3
 - v1.0.2